Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 39. What is Cheyne-Stokes breathing?

-A breathing pattern characterized by a gradual increase and decrease in volume and rate of breathing followed by 10-30 seconds of apnea
+Cheyne-Stokes breathing is characterized by a gradual increase and decrease in breathing volume and rate, followed by 10-30 seconds of apnea.

 40. What is Kussmaul breathing?